OwozonDev/.github/profile/README.md

 ## 🛠 Skills
-We are working with Typescript, Javascript, TailwindCss, NodeJs, NextJs y other technologies
+We are working with Typescript, Javascript, TailwindCss, NodeJs, NextJs and other technologies

 ## Our Work
 - 🔭 We are currently working on [Owozon](owozon.vercel.app)